igloo-project/igloo-doc/source/howtos/UI-Models.md

 #### Collections

-For details about how to display collections, and some tips about how to choose the correct interface for accessing you collection data, see [[UI-Displaying Collections]].
+For details about how to display collections, and some tips about how to choose the correct interface for accessing you collection data, see [UI-Displaying Collections](UI-Displaying-Collections.html).

 ##### `IDataProvider`, `ISequenceProvider`